 If you manage to find an off-the-shelf CRM that meets all your business needs and solves your day-to-day challenges, no further research is needed.

-A customizable CRM is a pre-made infrastructure where you can add several modules and change workflows to your preference.
+This is a pre-made infrastructure where you can add several modules and change workflows to your preference.
 It is quick to set up, can be tailored to your needs, and you don’t have to worry about maintenance or updates since it’s on the vendor.

 On the other hand, the cost still grows with every new user, and you’re limited in the number of features you can add.
 Besides, building a feature requires some technical knowledge.
 You’ll need a developer’s help if you don’t have it.

-This option is perfect for you if most of the provided customization is helpful for your business, and you need a fast launch and a low development cost.
+This option is perfect for you if most of the provided customization is helpful for your business and you need a fast launch and a low development cost.

-A custom CRM is tailored to your business workflows and is highly compatible with your other tools.
+A custom solution is tailored to your business workflows and is highly compatible with your other tools.
 It will scale and adapt to your current business needs, and you can be sure of its security since you choose what to protect and how.
 You can also add more users without any additional cost.

 Of course, you’ll have to pay for development before you can use the CRM.
 Also, custom software development takes time, and afterward, you’ll need a technical specialist to maintain the platform.

 So, if you need a unique functionality set and are ready to invest resources into custom CRM development from scratch, it’s a good reason to think about how to build a CRM system from scratch.